More-Wrong/Factorio-True-Nukes/README.md

 It is very simply refined from U-235, and doesn't change that much, other than making the weapons at least seem realistic, as such, there is an option to cut it out of the production chain (so the weapons just use U-235).

+### Tritium

+To allow the larger nukes (100kt and 1Mt) tritium can be made, by refining the output of special nuclear fuel cells after they have been in a reactor.

+The mod also adds Fogbank, a stange material, entirely classified, but used in the early US fusion bomb program, to reduce the required size of bomb.
+It is only needed to make the 100kt artillery shell.

 #### Schall's Tank Platoon

 For the sake of adding even more new nuclear options, if Schall's tank platoon is installed, the mod adds new, separate nuclear and thermobaric options for the auto-cannon, the 88mm cannon and the 128mm cannon, these have varying yields, and the Thermobarics work as one might expect.
 The nuclear weapons link into the rest of the weaponry nicely: